Toric foliations with split tangent sheaf: Preliminaries

 which is also exact.
 With this in mind, we can think of $T$ as the quotient of $(\CC^*)^{n+s}$ by the subgroup $G$.
 The construction of homogeneous coordinates in the sense of \cite{Cox} is just an extension of this presentation, i.e., a good geometric quotient $\pi: \CC^{n+s}\setminus Z \to X$ such that the diagram

-commutes. \begin{obs} Since $X$ is smooth and has a point that is fixed by the torus action (or equivalently, $\Sigma$ has a cone of dimension $n$) we can assure that $Pic(X)$ is free and therefore $G\simeq (\CC^*)^s$. \end{obs} The details of the construction of such quotient will not be explained here.
+commutes. \begin{obs} Since $X$ is smooth and has a point that is fixed by the torus action (or equivalently, $\Sigma$ has a cone of dimension $n$) we can assure that $Pic(X)$ is free. \textit{We will now fix an isomorphism} $Pic(X)\simeq \ZZ^s$.
+This choice also induces a canonical isomorphism $G=Hom(Pic(X),\ZZ)\simeq (\CC^*)^s$. \end{obs} The details of the construction of such quotient will not be explained here.
 The reader that is not familiarized with these ideas is referred to [Chapter 5, \cite{CLS}].
 However, one cannot fail to mention that $Z$ is just a union of linear coordinate subspaces and satisfies $\codim(Z)\geq 2$.
-This last fact tells us that the coordinate ring of $\CC^{n+s}\setminus Z$ is the polinomial ring $\CC[x_1,\dots,x_{n+s}]$.
+This last fact tells us that the coordinate ring of $\CC^{n+s}\setminus Z$ is the polynomial ring $\CC[x_1,\dots,x_{n+s}]$.